 Other search option(s)

 Spinocerebellar ataxia type 26

-A very rare subtype of autosomal dominant cerebellar ataxia type 3 (ADCA type 3; see this term) characterized by late-onset and slowly progressive cerebellar signs (gait ataxia) and eye movement abnormalities.
+A very rare subtype of autosomal dominant cerebellar ataxia type III (ADCA type III) characterized by late-onset and slowly progressive cerebellar signs (gait ataxia) and eye movement abnormalities.

 To date, only 23 affected patients have been described from one American family of Norwegian descent.